 Description: The nature of the toxin(s) is unknown

 Characteristics: The only reported human infections are two cases of keratitis (1922, 1965).
 No information is available regarding toxicity.
 Allergenicity has not been studied.

-Trichocladium comprise a small proportion of the fungal biota.
+Trichocladium comprises a small proportion of the fungal biota.
 This genus is somewhat related to Torula.
 It may be identified on surfaces by tape lifts, and tease mounts from bulk samples.
 Certain species can be identified in air by culturable (Andersen) samples and certain other species by spore trap samples (spores of some species have distinctive morphology).
-One species in particular, Trichocladium uniseptatum, is found regularly on environmental surfaces, chiefly from wood.
-This organism does not grow on general fungal laboratory media and has been reported in times past as an "unknown brown spore type."
-Recorded isolations of Trichocladium species include soil, wood, tubers of varioud plants, and pine needles.
+One species, in particular, Trichocladium uniseptatum, is found regularly on environmental surfaces, chiefly from wood.
+This organism does not grow on general fungal laboratory media and has been reported in times past as an “unknown brown spore type.”
+Recorded isolations of Trichocladium species include soil, wood, tubers of various plants, and pine needles.

 It is commonly found in soil, dead trees, pine needles, and unglazed ceramics.
 It often will grow on other fungi.
-It produces antibiotics which are toxic to humans.
+It produces antibiotics that are toxic to humans.
 It has been reported to be allergenic (7,17).
 It readily degrades cellulose.

-Can cause ring worm, athlete’s foot, skin, nail, beard, and scalp (5, 6).
+Can cause ringworm, athlete’s foot, skin, nail, beard, and scalp (5, 6).
 Reported to be allergenic.
 Found on soil and skin.

 Aw (water activity) 0.90.
 Conidia (spores) dimensions of 23 x 8-10 microns.
 Found in decomposing vegetation, soil, corn seeds, and in flour.
-The species Trichothecium roseum can produce a trichothecene toxin may be associated with disease in humans and other animals.
+The species Trichothecium roseum can produce a trichothecene toxin that may be associated with disease in humans and other animals.
 Reported to be allergenic.